 A few people wrote to me asking if it is possible to remain forever calm and not even be the surfer.
 The answer is yes.
 It requires practice and mindfulness.
 You can be the neutral spectator.
 If you do not lose a sense of the present moment, if you remain committed to your inner peace, nothing can provoke you.

-When you have the awareness of the present moment, there is no effort needed to overcome anger.
-However, even if you are a spectator but standing a little too close, the waves may still wet your feet.
-The key is in maintaining the right distance, in moving away when the tide is high and getting closer when the sea is quiet.
+When you have an awareness of the present moment, there is no effort needed to overcome anger.
+However, if you are a spectator standing a little too close, the waves may still wet your feet.
+The key is to maintain the right distance, by moving away when the tide is high and getting closer when the sea is quiet.
 Anger is not just an emotion, it is an emotional response.
 Like all other responses to everything else in life, this too is a matter of choice.